-Using a sharp knife, make a pocket into each chicken breast, then stuff with teh spinach filling.
+- Using a sharp knife, make a pocket into each chicken breast, then stuff with the spinach filling.

-Mix the salt, pepper, paprika and garlic granules, then rub each chicken breast with the mixture.
+- Mix the salt, pepper, paprika and garlic granules, drizzle half of the oil over the chicken breasts, then rub each chicken breast with the mixture.

-Bake in the oven for about 40 minutes, or until the chicken is cooked through.
+- Bake in the oven for 30 minutes, or until the chicken is cooked through.